 Today begins our journey into the Church’s most sacred moments in the liturgical calendar.
 The agony, suffering, crucifixion and death of Our Lord Jesus Christ begins today with Jesus’ entry into Jerusalem as a king.
 The Palm Sunday entry began with singing, praises and glorification but ended in pains and agony at Golgotha.

 The Passover feast is a great feast for the Jews.
 It was a time the Jews commemorate their deliverance from the hands of the Egyptians.
-During this feast, many throng the city of Jerusalem.
-Many people come from all over the country and beyond to witness this great feast.
+During this feast, a great number of Jews throng the city of Jerusalem.
+Also, many people come from all over the country and beyond to witness this great feast.

-This feast is also attended by kings, governors, chief priests etc. During the feast, many Kings and governors come to Jerusalem riding in their horses, accompanied by an entourage of soldiers and dressed in kingly and richly garb to mark their importance.
+This feast is also attended by kings, governors, chief priests etc. During this great feast, many Kings and governors come to Jerusalem riding in their horses, accompanied by an entourage of soldiers and dressed in kingly and richly garb to mark their importance.

-So as the feast approaches, Jesus enters into the city riding on a donkey to announce who He is as the King and Messiah but a different one indeed.
-So Jesus enters Jerusalem to let the people know that He is the King of Israel and the Messiah they have been waiting for.
+So, Jesus enters Jerusalem to let the people know that He is the King of Israel and the Messiah they have been waiting for.
 With this type of entry, He is telling us that though He is a king, His kingship is different.
 His kingdom is of love, peace, justice and compassion.

 A King with A Difference.

-1. In today’s celebration.
-Jesus rides on a donkey as a fulfillment of the prophecy of Zechariah 9:9, “Rejoice greatly, O Daughter of Zion!
+1. In today’s celebration, Jesus rides on a donkey as a fulfilment of the prophecy of Zechariah 9:9, which says “Rejoice greatly, O Daughter of Zion!
 Shout, Daughter of Jerusalem!
 See, your king comes to you, righteous and having salvation, gentle and riding on a donkey, on a colt, the foal of a donkey.

-Hence Jesus lays down for us the secret to win wherever we are, which are; to be willing to serve with all your heart, to be peaceful and to be humble.
+Therefore, Jesus lays down for us the secret to victory wherever we are, which is; to be willing to serve with all your heart, to be peaceful and be humble.
 Behind every victory, you will find a man who is willing to serve in sincerity and humility.

 But Jesus uses this event to announce that His messianic reign is not to deliver them politically but to deliver them from spiritual bondage through His death and resurrection and make them true sons of God.

 The way to reign is to serve with all your heart.
 The way to victory is through peace, humility, and love.
 Every community, family, nation etc that can come together in peace, removing every form of hatred and unnecessary competition will always rise and go far in life.
 Hence, behind every victory, are men who are willing to come together in peace and unity.
 Behind every victory are men willing to put heads together and find a way out of a problem.

 Hosanna in the Highest.

 During the Palm Sunday celebration, many people gather around the church holding their palm branches.
-This is a commemoration of how the people gather around the city of Jerusalem to welcome Jesus.
+This is a commemoration of how the people gathered around the city of Jerusalem to welcome Jesus.

 In Mark and Matthew’s account, As Jesus enters the city of Jerusalem, the people shouted “Hosanna to the Son of David, Blessed is He who comes in the name of the Lord, Hosanna in the highest”.

-Hence sometimes the way we want God to do something or to answer our prayers may not be the way He wants to answer it.
+Therefore, sometimes the way we want God to do something or to answer our prayers may not be the way He wants to answer it.
 He answers in His way.
 He comes the way He wants.